elasticpath/mvnmin/README.md

 ```

+## Configuring which mvn command mvnmin calls

+mvnmin can drive different maven wrapper scripts, allowing it to fit your projects.

+mvnmin determines which command to issue to invoke a maven build in the following order:

+1. the value in the env var `MVN_COMMAND`, if specified
+1. the value specified in the `maven-command` element in `mvnmin.xml`, if specified
+1. the maven wrapper `mvnw` if found in the root project folder
+1. `mvn` if none of the above match

 ## Advanced mvnmin configuration

 mvnmin has an optional configuration file, `mvnmin.xml`, which lives in the root module of a multi-module project.